Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: GW simulation

-In this limiting case, the GW signal manifests itself as a synchronized circular motion of all sources on the sky, with an amplitude that depends only on the angle between the source direction and the direction of GW propagation.
-The maximum amplitude of the deviation on the sky occurs for a source located perpendicular to the GW propagation direction ($\theta =90^{\circ}$) while sources lying nearly along the propagation direction ($\theta =0^{\circ}$ or $\theta =180^{\circ}$) are hardly deflected, as illustrated in Figure \ref{fig:hc}.
+In the limiting case of equal polarization amplitudes, the GW signal manifests itself as a synchronized circular motion of all sources on the sky, with an amplitude that depends only on the angle between the source direction and the direction of GW propagation.
+The maximum amplitude of the deviation on the sky occurs for a source located perpendicular to the GW propagation direction ($\theta =90^{\circ}$) whereas sources located close to the propagation axis ($\theta =0^{\circ}$ or $\theta =180^{\circ}$) experience only minimal deflections, as illustrated in Figure \ref{fig:hc}.

-One of the key objectives of this work, which we demonstrate here, is to investigate the effect of non-uniform quasar distributions and inhomogeneous proper motion uncertainties, together with their correlations, on the detectability of gravitational waves.